oh4kpn/mobile-multiwan-unbound-rpi5/README.md

 ## Technical Architecture

+### 0. Monitoring

+To verify that queries are being distributed across all WANs:
+Bash

+# Check thread distribution and cache hits
+unbound-control stats_noreset | grep thread

+# Live traffic monitor to see outgoing source IPs
+sudo tcpdump -i any port 53 -n

 ### 1. Network Layer (Linux MACVLAN)
 Instead of a single IP, the gateway uses virtual MACVLAN interfaces.
 This allows a single physical NIC to present multiple MAC addresses to the upstream router (e.g., UniFi Gateway), enabling Policy-Based Routing (PBR) per virtual interface.